keegoid-nr/wiki-cleanup-leaderboard/README.md

 forge install --site your-site.atlassian.net --product confluence
 ```

-After installation, you can add the "wiki-cleanup-leaderboard" macro to any Confluence page.
+After installation, you can add the "wiki-cleanup-competition" macro to any Confluence page.

 ### 4. Development with Tunnel